jlchafardet/unit-converter-python/README.md

 - **Ctrl+C Cancellation**: Need to cancel your conversion in a hurry?
 No problem!
 We've added support for abrupt cancellations (Ctrl+C) to exit gracefully.

 Why did we do this?
 Because we care about your conversion experience! 💕

+### 🌈 Version 1.4: The "Inch-perfect" Update 📏

+Get ready to measure up with our latest addition: inches!
+We've extended our distance conversion functionality to include inches (IN).
+Now you can convert between inches and other units with ease.

+Why did we do this?
+Because we believe that every unit deserves a place in the spotlight! 💫

 ## Who's Behind This Sorcery? 🧑‍💻